Little Vintage Baking

 Why You Will Love This Recipe

-• Buttery chocolate shortbread crust, sweet-tart raspberry jam, truffle-like rich and decadent dark chocolate ganache, and fresh raspberries make this tart incredibly delicious.
+• Buttery chocolate shortbread crust, sweet-tart raspberry jam, truffle-like decadent dark chocolate ganache, and fresh raspberries make this tart incredibly delicious.

 • This tart is a crowd pleaser.
 Because it is so rich, servings go a long way.
 This tart can feed 12.